gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ## Maximum Transmission Unit (MTU)

-- MTU Definition: The largest size of a data packet (frame) that can be sent over a network, measured in bytes.
+Maximum Transmission Unit (MTU) settings can be configured on switches.

-- Impact: Affects network performance and efficiency.
+The largest size of a data packet (frame) that can be sent over a network, measured in bytes.
+It affects network performance and efficiency.
 A properly set MTU avoids packet loss and excessive overhead.

 1. Common MTU Sizes

-   - Wired Ethernet: 1500 bytes (default, balances efficiency and compatibility).
+   - Wired Ethernet : The standard MTU size is 1500 bytes.
+This is widely used because it strikes a good balance between efficiency and compatibility with different types of networks.

-   - Wireless Networks: Often smaller (~1420 bytes) to handle instability and higher error rates.
+   - Wireless Networks : MTU sizes for wireless networks are often smaller, around 1420 bytes.
+This helps manage issues like instability and higher error rates that are common in wireless communications.

-   - VPN/PPPoE: Smaller MTU (1400–1450 bytes) to accommodate overhead from encapsulation.
+   - VPN/PPPoE : For VPN connections or Point-to-Point Protocol over Ethernet (PPPoE), the MTU is usually smaller, typically ranging from 1400 to 1450 bytes.
+This is necessary to account for the extra data (overhead) added during encapsulation.

-   - Jumbo Frames: Typically 9000 bytes, used in high-bandwidth environments like data centers or for large file transfers.
+   - Jumbo Frames : In specialized environments like data centers, MTUs can be increased to 9000 bytes.
+This is known as a Jumbo Frame and is used for transferring large files efficiently, reducing the number of packets sent over the network.

 2. Considerations

-   - Jumbo Frames: Boost efficiency but require network devices to support them.
-Improper configuration leads to packet fragmentation, latency, and troubleshooting difficulties.
+   - While Jumbo Frames can enhance efficiency, all network devices must support them.
+If they don’t, it can lead to packet fragmentation (breaking packets into smaller pieces), increased latency (delays), and challenges in troubleshooting network issues.

-   - Real-World Use: Configure different MTUs for wired, wireless, VPN, and high-speed network segments to optimize performance.
+   - To get the best performance, it’s important to configure MTUs appropriately based on the type of network being used (wired, wireless, VPN, etc.).
+This helps ensure smooth data transmission without bottlenecks or interruptions.